Co-Owner, Head Baker & 10th Generation Baker

 Waste is minimised.
 Any unsold stock goes back to local farms and suppliers – we never throw any of it away.

-Hambleton Bakery has grown to supply six Hambleton Bakery shops, Hambleton Hall, Harts Nottingham, many farm shops and delis across the surrounding counties as well as restaurants, gastro pubs and artisan cafes.
+Hambleton Bakery has grown to supply eight Hambleton Bakery shops, Hambleton Hall, Harts Nottingham, many farm shops and delis across the surrounding counties as well as restaurants, gastro pubs and artisan cafes.
 The network of wholesale customers continues to grow and spreads more widely word of the health benefits of traditional artisan bread and cake making.
 More recently the Elite Athlete Centre & Hotel in Loughborough University, has become a customer of ours; this University train some of our finest athletes and Olympians, who demand high nutritional standards.

 TRADITIONAL BREAD MAKING